dailystory/docs/articles/changelog/2020/september.md

 * Text message contact reindexing
 * add support for custom fonts in email designer
 * add send test from email designer
+* add class for images to support full width on mobile

 ## September 29, 2020
 * updates to email designer v2